-- i.
-U.S. Safety Standard Certification Label that identifies the Registered Importer - ii.
+- U.S. Safety Standard Certification Label that identifies the Registered Importer - ii.
 Valid U.S. Title or Legal Foreign Title - iii.
-Meet ALL Federal NHTSA, D.O.T. / E.P.A.
+Meet ALL Federal NHTSA, D.O.T. and/or E.P.A.
 Mandated Guidelines - iv.
-Documentation must be provided - v.
-Cleared the mandated wait time
+Documentation must be provided at any time by seller. - v.
+Cleared the mandated wait time.